Olga Souza: Television work

-In 1996, Souza debuted as a host on the Italian television singing competition Festivalbar.
-She was a successful TV performer and was later invited to host a show named "Dance Machine" in France.
-Since May 2014, she has appeared as a contestant on the game show "Hora do Faro" aired on Brazilian TV channel Rede Record.
+In 1996, Souza debuted as a host on the Italian television singing contest Festivalbar.
+She was a successful TV performer and was later invited to host a show named Dance Machine in France.
+Since May 2014, she has appeared as a contestant on the game show Hora do Faro aired on Brazilian TV channel Rede Record.

 Personal life

 Souza married a Brazilian in Italy in 1990, but they divorced in 1992.
-In 1998, the magazine IstoÉ Gente cited her as the Brazilian who paid the most taxes in Italy, in reference to her fortune.
+In 1998, the magazine Isto É Gente cited her as the Brazilian who paid the most taxes in Italy, in reference to her fortune.
 In 2002 she was married in Miami to the Italian businessman Gianluca Milano, with whom she lives today.
 In 2010, the Italian newspaper Corriere della Sera quoted that Souza's fortune was 10 million euros.
 In 2013, she said that "they already have their sock" with a house in the neighborhood of Morumbi in São Paulo, a place within the same state, a house in Rome, a house in Rio de Janeiro, a house in Portugal, a house in Spain and a "good financial life".
-"My husband taught me how to save, but I like to buy rare and branded things, sometimes I buy shoes and bags and hide them in the garage, I put talcum powder to disguise it," she said.
+She also said: "My husband taught me how to save, but I like to buy rare and branded things, sometimes I buy shoes and bags and hide them in the garage, I put talcum powder to disguise it".
 Souza also has her own label in Italy, 1st Pop, a subsidiary of Universal Records.